tytydraco/yessleep/out/I_fell_out_with_my_neighbor_an_amateur_genetic_engineer_who_knows_my_greatest_fear.md

 At first I thought I was seeing things.
 I did too much acid back at college so in low light I sometimes see things that aren’t there.
 I could see some spots on my wall.
 Weird There were 3 or 4 on the wall in front of my bed.
 There were a couple on the wall by the window.
 I rubbed my LSD-weary eyes, but the spots were still there.

 The room lit up in a glare as I flicked on the main light.
-There were not spots.
+These were not spots.

 They were fucking house spiders.